 The diesels make the most sense from an economic perspective, as the petrols are thirstier on long motorway journeys.
 Equipment is universally good, with four-zone climate control, heated front and rear seats and an eight-speed automatic gearbox all standard features.
 Run-flat tyres were also the norm, potentially saving you a lot of hassle at the roadside.
 However, normal rubber improves the ride.

 The 7 Series’ biggest attraction is its interior, which is beautifully designed and perfectly finished.
 The infotainment is very easy to use on the move, thanks to a dial controller that’s far less fiddly than the touchscreen.

-The Mk4 Audi A8 has been on sale for a couple of years, but the previous-generation car represents something of a steal given that early versions (it was first sold in 2010) can now be bought for less than ten grand.
+The Mk4 Audi A8 has been on sale for a couple of years, but the previous-generation car represents something of a steal given that early versions (it was first sold in 2010) can now be bought for a temptingly low price.
 The catch is that insurance and maintenance costs are very high, so watch out for those.

 When the car arrived in showrooms buyers had a choice of a 4.2-litre petrol engine or 3.0- and 4.2-litre diesels.
 All of them came with an eight-speed automatic transmission, while a 3.0-litre petrol was added to the line-up soon after.
 A long-wheelbase A8 L model became available in February 2011, offering 130mm of extra space inside.
 If legroom is especially important to you, keep your eyes open for one of these.

 Naturally the diesel engines make the most sense, striking the right balance between performance and fuel economy.
 Entry-level SE cars got 18-inch alloy wheels and adaptive suspension for supreme ride comfort, while leather, electrically adjustable front seats were also standard features.
 If you want heated rear seats however, you’ll need to look out for SE Executive trimmed cars instead.